 Father Tony Sarkis

-Dearest Brothers and Sisters,
+Dearest Brothers and Sisters in Christ,

 Father Tony Sarkis